 MPs question Government’s stand on single-use plastics as Parliament passes new sustainability Bill

-SINGAPORE: The issue of single-use plastics was discussed in Parliament on Wednesday (Sep 4), with some Members of Parliament (MP) reiterating a call for plastic bags charges.
+SINGAPORE: The issue of single-use plastics was discussed in Parliament on Wednesday (Sep 4), with some Members of Parliament (MP) reiterating a call for plastic bag charges.

 This came as MPs debated the Resource Sustainability Bill, which was passed on Wednesday.